normanawang79/javascript-project/readme.md

 # Project Name: One-Stop Portal Service for M4M Massages
 This project is about creating a landing page of a website that functions as a one-stop portal where users can access massage places/individuals based on the different types of massage treatments provided.

-One or two paragraphs providing an overview of your project.
-Tell us about your project.

-Essentially, this part is your sales pitch.
-This project is about creating a landing page of a website that functions as a one-stop portal where users can access massage places/masseurs based on the different types of massage treatments provided.

 ## Design Process
 The Problem: Most massage websites offer many treatments and it is time-consuming for users to read the whole website, to look for their preferred massage treatments and then repeat this process by visiting and comparing other massage websites before finally deciding on which treatment they want.